Khaledbaniodeh/TM4C123-simulator/README.md

 For collaboration, open a GitHub Issue describing:

-- Your area of expertise.
+- Your area of expertise
-- The task you want to help with.
+- The task you want to help with
-- Your proposed approach.
+- Your proposed approach
-- Any technical requirements or blockers.
+- Any technical requirements or blockers

+You may also find these files useful:

+- `PROJECT_STATUS.md`
+- `ROADMAP.md`
+- `HELP_WANTED.md`
+- `CONTRIBUTING.md`
+- `SECURITY.md`
+- `SUPPORT.md`

 ---

 ## Project Principles

-- Correctness before visual polish.
+- Correctness before visual polish
-- Small and reviewable tasks.
+- Small and reviewable tasks
-- Real firmware execution.
+- Real firmware execution
-- Register-level behavior.
+- Register-level behavior
-- No silent unsupported features.
+- No silent unsupported features
-- Deterministic simulation.
+- Deterministic simulation
-- Clear acceptance tests.
+- Clear acceptance tests
-- Honest project status.
+- Honest project status

 ---